FunNoober/BRD-Sharp/README.md

     <li>Everything about this piece of software including what is was made with is open source.</li>
 </ul>

+# Roadmap
+1. More than one board
+2. A Android App
+3. File Sync using HTTP

 # What this software was made with:
 <ul>
     <li><a href="https://pop.system76.com/">System76's Pop!_OS</a></li>